 I sensed my juvenile self mocking my renewed affection for Iowa, rolling her eyes, arms crossed disdainfully in front of her, as she wondered how many photos of shriveled cornstalks a person can take.

 I defended my actions to this younger version of me.
 Someday you’ll know.
 Until recently, this was all merely backdrop, like a nondescript painting hanging for years in an office until you notice it.

 Now I return to Iowa, and I see it anew.
 I rediscover my history, my memories, my roots.
 I’m urbanized now, but I grew up in the midst of these fields.
 My younger self looks on cynically, still unconvinced.

 Most of my life is elsewhere now, but whenever I’m in Iowa, sensations of home and separation conflict.
 I spent so many days here.
 I grew up and started my journey to who and where I am in this little spot.
-I realize that I will always long for Iowa and these grids of country miles covered in corn, especially during harvest.
+I realize part of me will always long for Iowa and these grids of country miles covered in corn, especially during harvest.